stacks-network/stacks-core/sip/sip-003-peer-network.md

 * A fixed-length **preamble** which describes some metadata about the peer's view of the network.

-* A variable-length but bound-sized **relayer** vector which describes the order of peers that relayed a message.
+* A variable-length but bound-sized **relayers** vector which describes the order of peers that relayed a message.

 * A variable-length **payload**, which encodes a specific peer message as a